-Yes, you need to turn a profit.
+Yes, you need to turn a profit in any business venture to succeed long-term.
 But that depends as much on not alienating your customers in the first place as it does on ensuring that you are charging enough to keep afloat.
 Both are important – and again we can see why it might be so necessary to find that balancing act.

 Fail To Be Professional